SamG-Coder/nntc/README.md

 This works well enough visually because the parts of the decode that dominate are affine in the sampled latents.
 The dequantisation is affine and happens after `Sample()`, so dequantising a hardware-filtered latent sample is the same as filtering the dequantised latent values.
 The decoder's linear terms commute with the filter for the same reason.
-The one non-affine piece is the product term: filtering first gives `avg(s) * avg(c)`, while filtering a decoded image would contain `avg(s * c)`.
+The only part that does not commute with filtering is the fixed bilinear product term: filtering first gives avg(s) * avg(c), while filtering a reconstructed image would contain avg(s * c).
 The difference is the local covariance of the full-resolution selector plane and the quarter-resolution colour plane inside the filter footprint.
 On normal material data that covariance is usually small: the colour plane is smooth at level 0's scale, the selector plane carries the high-frequency choice/detail, and the textures of one surface tend to share the same edges and regions.